-There are multiple factors to consider with an overnight position, and each market (stocks, forex, and futures) have different factors to consider.
-Primarily, risk and risk management need to be addressed, as well as the capital cost of holding the position, changes in leverage and the strategic reason (if there is one) for holding the position overnight.
+Each market (stocks, forex, and futures) has different factors to consider.
+Risk and risk management must be addressed, as well as the capital cost of holding the position, changes in leverage, and the strategic reason for holding the position overnight.

-Typically traders want to hold trades overnight either to increase their profit, or they hope a losing trade will be reduced or turn into a profit the following day.
+Typically traders want to hold trades overnight either to increase their profit, or in hopes a losing trade will be reduced or turn into a profit the following day.

-Successful day traders have clearly defined boundaries about when they trade, and when they will take profits and losses.
-Often these boundaries include the use of stop-loss orders, trailing stops and profit targets.
-If one of these orders, which closes a trade, is not reached by the end of the trading session the position is manually closed.
+If one of these orders that closes a trade is not reached by the end of the trading session, the position is manually closed.
 Holding a trade overnight presents additional risk and introduces new variables which likely weren't taken into consideration when the trade was originally placed.

-As for losing day trades, they should not be held overnight.
+Losing day trades should not be held overnight.
 Take the loss and begin trading fresh the next day.
-If proper risk management protocols are being used then no single loss is detrimental, so there is no reason to gamble on whether a trade will turn profitable after the market closes/next day.
+If proper risk management protocols are being used, then no single loss is detrimental.
+So there is no reason to gamble on whether a trade will turn profitable the next day.

-And holding a day trade after-hours can be a gamble because once the market closes new risks are introduced (risks vary by market, with some presenting more risk than others).
+Holding a day trade after-hours can be a gamble because once the market closes, new risks are introduced.

 Consider these factors for each market when holding a position overnight.